goldshtn/template-metaprogramming-day/README.md

 #### Lab 2: Compile-time computation -- `get<T>` for `tuple`s

 C++ 14 introduces a very useful function for working with tuples: `get<T>`.
-Here’s an example of how it works.
-Note that if the type doesn’t appear exactly once in the tuple, the result should be a compilation error (not a runtime exception).
+Here's an example of how it works.
+Note that if the type doesn't appear exactly once in the tuple, the result should be a compilation error (not a runtime exception).

 ```
-auto tup = std::make_tuple(4.0, "hello", 52);
+auto tup = std::make_tuple(4.0, "Evelyn", 52);
 std::get<double>(tup) = 3.0;
-std::cout << std::get<int>(tup) << "\n";
+std::cout << std::get<int>(tup) << '\n';
 ```

 If you already have a standard library that supports C++ 14, good for you, but we’re still going to implement this facility ourselves.
 Here is the general sketch of a possible solution:

 * Build a class template `count` that you can invoke as follows: `count<T, T1, T2, ..., Tn>::value` which returns the number of times `T` appears in the list of types that follow.
 This can be done by a simple specialization for `count<T>` and `count<T, Head, Tail...>`.

 * Build a class template `find` that you can invoke as follows: `find<T, T1, T2, ..., Tn>::value` which returns the first index at which the type `T` appears in the list of types that follow.
 This can be done in a very similar way to `count`.
+(If `T` doesn't appear in the list of types specified, you can cause a compile-time error or simply return -1.)

 Now, the `get<T>` function can use these helpers to call the standard `get<I>` function: